wso2/docs-is/en/docs/guides/access-delegation/uma.md

 ## Introduction

-To demonstrate the UMA flow using WSO2 IS as the authorization server, let’s consider a sample scenario where Larry (resource owner) wants to share a photo album (resource) on Larry's cloud drive (resource server) with a friend, Sam (requesting party).
-Let's assume that Sam uses a mobile app (client) to view Larry’s photo album.
-Note that Larry wants to allow Sam to only have view permission to the photo album.
+To demonstrate the UMA flow using WSO2 IS as the authorization server, let’s consider a sample scenario where the resource owner wants to share a resource on his/her resource server with a requesting party.
+This requesting party uses a client to view resource owner's resource.
+Note that the resource owner wants to allow this requesting party to only have view permission to his/her resource.

+For this guide, the following entities will be used to demonstrate the UMA flow:

+- WSO2 Identity Server (authorization server)
+- Larry (resource owner)
+- Larry's cloud drive (resource server)
+- Larry's photo album (resource)
+- Sam (requesting party)
+- Sam's mobile app (client)

-Once you try out the tutorial you will understand how to use UMA 2.0 to do the following:
+Once you try out the guide you will understand how to use UMA 2.0 to do the following:

 -   Outsource authorization.